rahulrr-coder/kodeblocks/CONTRIBUTING.md

 ```

 ### 7. Open a Pull Request
-Open a Pull Request (PR) from your branch to the `main` branch of the original kodeblocks repository.
+Open a Pull Request (PR) from your branch to the `main` branch of the original kodebloks repository.

 **In your PR description:**
 - Link the issue you are solving (e.g., "Closes #123")